GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 * So Loss Functions play an important role in this model

 ## LOSS FUNCTIONS FOR MASK SUB-MODEL
+### Sir in some part of documentation i might use word BinaryCrossEntropy for BCEWithLogitLoss since they are used interchangeably.
 * So we generally said that the Mask is a combination of zeros and ones.
 * So intially we need to give a pixel value either 0 or 1.
 * So when i though about it and i thought my final output must be 0 and 1 only and not any distribution of values.
-* So i used BinaryCrossEntropy.It is generally used for binary classification and it is just perfect for this moment.
+* So i used BCEWthLogitLoss.It is generally used for binary classification and it is just perfect for this moment.
 * Here we need to classify a pixel as one or zero.
 * I also explained in the [data preparation section](https://github.com/GadirajuSanjayvarma/S15#mask-calculation-of-foreground_background-image) at we prepared it in a way such cow pixels get value 1 and other pixels get value 0.
-* So i thought BinaryCrossEntropy will be a good fit for this.**I tried different loss functions like L1Loss and MSELoss but they are useful for finding continuous values like distributions but  not discrete values**
+* So i thought BCEWthLogitLoss will be a good fit for this.**I tried different loss functions like L1Loss and MSELoss but they are useful for finding continuous values like distributions but  not discrete values**
 ![BCELOSS](https://github.com/GadirajuSanjayvarma/S15/blob/master/loss_function1.png)

-### The intuition behind BinaryCrossEntropy.
+### The intuition behind BinaryCrossEntropy(BCEWthLogitLoss).
-* The only difference between Binarycrossentropy and crossentropy is that we have sigmoid in Binarycrossentropy.
+* The only difference between Binarycrossentropy(BCEWthLogitLoss) and crossentropy is that we have sigmoid in Binarycrossentropy.
 * So the output which we are getting will be in between 0 and 1.
 * But in crossentropy the values will not be in between 0 and 1.
 * So since our target mask values are also 0 and 1 we can use Binary crossentropy.
-#### Maths behind Binary crossentropy.
+#### Maths behind Binary crossentropy(BCEWthLogitLoss).
 * Let us consider the entire loss function as L.
 * So For our neural network the loss should be minimum.
 * So there are two terms in this loss functions.